Can breast cancer be found early?

 MRI machines are quite common, but they need to be specially adapted to look at the breast.
 It's important that MRI scans of the breast be done on one of these specially adapted machines and that the MRI facility can also do a MRI guided biopsy if it is needed.
 Otherwise, the entire scan will need to be repeated at another facility when the biopsy is done.

 For certain women at high risk for breast cancer, screening MRI is recommended along with a yearly mammogram.
 It is not generally recommended as a screening tool by itself, because although it is a sensitive test, it may still miss some cancers that mammograms would detect.
 (For more details on how a breast MRI is done, see the section, "How is breast cancer diagnosed?")

 MRI is more sensitive in detecting cancers than mammograms, but it is more likely to find something that turns out not to be cancer (called a false positive).These false positive findings have to be checked out to know that cancer isn’t present, which means coming back for further tests and/or biopsies.
 This is why MRI is not recommended as a screening test for women at average risk of breast cancer, as it would result in unneeded biopsies and other tests in a large portion of these women.

 MRI is more expensive than mammography.
 Most insurance that pays for mammogram screening will also pay for MRI screening if a woman can be shown to be at high risk, but it's a good idea to check first with your insurance company before having the test.
-At this time there are concerns about costs of and limited access to high-quality MRI breast screening services for women at high risk of breast cancer.
 It can help to go to a center with a high-risk clinic, where the staff can help getting approval for breast MRIs